Smertig/banana/docs/api/tg/methods/edit_chat_invite_link.rst

    ``callback`` is any callable object accepting ``expected<chat_invite_link_t>``.

    Use this method to edit a non-primary invite link created by the bot.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Returns the edited invite link as a ChatInviteLink object.

 .. cpp:struct:: edit_chat_invite_link_args_t